scan-dev/bartcocquyt/content/blog/pomodoro.md

 categories: "blog, learn"
 ---

-## *Master Your Time: The Pomodoro Technique for Effective Studying and Work*
+## *Master Your Time: The Pomodoro Technique for Effective Work & Learning*

 ## **Introduction:**